-A cathodic protection unit is housed in a plinth mounted mild steel enclosure and has been installed on Wacol Station Road generally as shown on the construction drawings.
+A cathodic protection unit is housed in a plinth mounted mild steel enclosure and has been installed in the field generally as shown on the construction drawings.
 The anode groundbed contains 3 only 50mm x 1500 long silicon iron chromium anodes backfilled in metallurgical coke breeze.
 The anodes are installed to protect the pipeline over its entire buried length.
-Refer to Locality Plan attached.
+Refer to drawing number ANST1B Locality Plan attached.

 The system includes permanent reference electrodes that are buried adjacent to the pipeline at transformer rectifier site.
-They are also installed at each end of the pipeline.
-The electrodes are installed to monitor the performance of the cathodic protection system as well as at the transformer rectifier site to enable the unit to be operated in an automatic mode.
+They are also installed at each end of the pipeline and at 500m intervals along the length of the pipeline.
+These electrodes are installed to monitor the performance of the cathodic protection system as well as at the transformer rectifier site to enable the unit to be operated in an automatic mode.